libyasdf/learngit/README.md

-from dev This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+f1 from f1 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts